FredworkLemmas/ozwald/README.md

 - `GET /srv/host/resources`
   - Returns a structured summary of CPU, RAM, GPU, and VRAM on the host.

-- `GET /srv/services/profile`
+- `GET /srv/services/footprint`
-  - Returns pending profiling requests.
+  - Returns pending footprinting requests.

-- `POST /srv/services/profile`
+- `POST /srv/services/footprint`
-  - Queues a profiling request while the system is unloaded.
+  - Queues a footprinting request while the system is unloaded.

 Example requests: